-Command Function \$nV (cont.)
-Value n SST Vector Register (conc.)
+Command Function \$nV (Cont.)
+Value n SST Vector Register 1 - Memory protect violation (segment fault).
+2 - T-bit trap or BPT instruction executed.
+3 - IOT instruction executed.
 4 - Reserved or illegal instruction executed.
 5 - Non-IAS/RSX-11 EMT instruction executed.
 6 - TRAP instruction executed.
 7 - PDP-11/40 floating point exception error.
 These vector locations are accessible to the user through the \$nV/ command in a manner similar to any other ODT internal register, where the value n selects one of the eight locations listed above.
 Normally, these ODT locations are not manipulated by the user.
-However, the user has the option to handle some or all of the SST traps (except the BPT instruction) that may occur during the execution of his program.
+However, the user has the option of handling some or all of the SST traps (except the BPT instruction) that may occur during program execution.
 In this case, the user may set the corresponding SST vector location in ODT to zero (0), thereby causing the user program to trap to an SST processing routine within itself, i.e., the trap will reference the user SST vector address directly without invoking ODT control.
 Such an option obviously assumes that the user program contains appropriate routines for handling SST error conditions. \$nE SST stack contents register n.
 One of three (n) locations (where n is equal to 0, 1, or 2) into which the top three items on the user program stack are placed when a synchronous system trap occurs (see \$nV above).
 These stack items have different values, depending on the type of trap taken.
 (Consult the Executive Reference Manual of the host operating system for a discussion of synchronous system traps.)
-These locations, containing user task information of interest following an SST interrupt, can be examined through the \$nE/ command, where n selects one of the three register locations, as noted above.
+These locations, containing user task information of interest following an SST interrupt, can be examined through the \$nE/command, where n selects one of the three register locations, as noted above.

-3.5 TASK BREAKPOINT COMMANDS: a; B, a; nB, B, or nB
+3.5 TASK BREAKPOINT COMMANDS: a;B, a;nB, B, or nB